andyting0619/MNIST-DNN/README.md

 # MNIST-DNN
-- A deep neural network (DNN) for MNIST classification using PyTorch.
+- A deep neural network (DNN) for MNIST classification.
 # Project Overview
 - The goal of this project is to train a deep neural network (DNN) to recognize and classify handwritten digits from the MNIST dataset.
 # Requirement